Ball pythons are notoriously picky eaters, and there are several reasons why one would suddenly refuse food.

 - Comfortable, moisture-retaining substrate for the rest of the enclosure, i.e., coconut fiber or orchid bark

-If your snake’s habitat is lacking any of these items, the snake will likely become either uncomfortable or stressed and, in turn, refuse to eat.
+If your snake’s habitat is lacking any of these items, the snake will likely become either uncomfortable or stressed and, in turn, refuse food.

 Improper Ball Python Enclosure Size